No results were found...

 9. Create a post-Christmas offer

 Here's an enticing post-Christmas email template including a discount from Leesa.
-Look how enticing the red buy button is.
+Look how eye-catching the red buy button is.
 Meanwhile, the additional offer of a free pillow may provide the value needed to convince subscribers to buy.

 Image credit: Leesa